 Since 1975, the Earned Income Tax Credit (EIC or EITC) has been helping US taxpayers reduce the amount of federal taxes they owe.
 But the IRS believes that many taxpayers fail to take advantage of the EIC each year, even though they qualify for the earned income credit when living abroad.
-This includes Americans who live abroad and any individual who earned $50,270 or less in the 2012 tax year, regardless of whether it comes from foreign income or wages earned in the US.
+This includes Americans who earn foreign income or live abroad for part of the year.
+Find out how you can qualify for the Earned Income Tax Credit if you earn foreign income or live abroad part-time.

 What Is the Earned Income Credit for Expats?

 The EIC (earned income credit for expats) is a tax credit that helps low to moderate-income taxpayers save on their US taxes.
 Based on your income and the number of qualifying children in your household, the credit ranges from $529 to $6,557 for 2019 ($538 to $6,660 for 2020).
 Some married couples and single people without children do qualify for the EIC.

 It is worth your time to review your eligibility every year.
 Sometimes a change in your situation – such as starting a new job, getting married, or having a child – will mean that you are eligible for the EIC when you did not qualify in prior years.